UKVI Approved Banks in India and Bank Statement Requirements 2026

 - The date of the transfer

 The gift deed should be executed on stamp paper and ideally notarised.
 This creates a clear paper trail explaining the deposit's origin.
-Without it, caseworkers are trained to treat large unexplained deposits as borrowed funds — a grounds for refusal on "genuineness" grounds.
+Without a clear paper trail, caseworkers may question whether the funds are genuinely available, and the gap can contribute to refusal.

 The same principle applies to property sale proceeds, mutual fund redemptions, or any other large inflow.
-Every significant deposit during the 28-day window needs a document explaining where it came from.
+Every significant deposit during the 28-day window should have supporting evidence explaining where it came from.

 Mutual Funds and Shares